Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

+For example, an immediate annuity purchased in 2003 guaranteed you $1,000 a month for life.
+That was good enough to cover rent and utilities on your condominium.
+It might even have provided enough leftover funds for groceries.
 Fast forward 10 years: Inflation increased the cost of rent, utilities and groceries, but you’re still getting $1,000 a month from the annuity.
 You can cover the rent and utilities, but there is nothing left for groceries.
 Inflation wins, you lose.

-You can prevent your assets from losing value over time by investing in certain annuities and planning your portfolio by diversifying and considering stock and security options to account for long-term needs.
+You can also avoid losing annuity value by building your portfolio through diversifying and considering stock and security options to account for long-term needs.

 If a 65-year-old man purchased a $100,000 annuity with inflation-adjusted protection, it would yield $167 less a month the first year than without protection.
 The monthly payouts would break even after approximately 15 years.
-Depending on your age when purchasing an annuity and accepting payments, this method might pay-off for you.
+Depending on your age when purchasing an annuity and accepting payments, this method might pay off for you.

 Some financial experts recommend relying on home equity or purchasing gold as safeguards against inflation.
 Evaluating where the market is at the time of purchase as well as projections for the future can help show how risky these investments may be.